migramirez2/Harmony-ONE/progress/adam-androulidakis.md

 ---

-2024-03-15 Friday:
+2024-03-15 Fri:
 Week summary<br>
 Focused on web3 gaming iniative, completing code port of web3 plugin originally built for godot 3.5 to godot 4.x.
 This can now be built with godot 4.2/4.3 source code on osx and linux (tested on Ubuntu 22) https://github.com/adsorptionenthalpy/godot-web3-plugin/tree/main-4.2.
 Currently building out a web3 game demo toward playable state to demonstrate the capabilities of framework.
 This is taking a little more time than initially estimated.
 Reviewed incoming bugfixes and updates coming into Harmony dev, and some other housekeeping for some fixes that have been going stale.

 ---

-2024-03-12 Tuesday: Reviewed PR #4642 that modifies the node to retrieve an address from BLS keys (Konstantin).
+2024-03-12 Tue: Reviewed PR #4642 that modifies the node to retrieve an address from BLS keys (Konstantin).
 Continued developing Chain Force demo concepts.
 Reached out to coinmonstore to arrange Harmony product listing.

 ---

-2024-03-11 Monday: Branch feature/clear-stale-staking-data fell several months behind dev, updated to prevent future merge conflicts
+2024-03-11 Mon: Branch feature/clear-stale-staking-data fell several months behind dev, updated to prevent future merge conflicts

 ---

-2024-03-06 Wednesday: Reviewed team pull requests
+2024-03-06 Wed: Reviewed team pull requests

 https://github.com/harmony-one/harmony/pull/4636